By Dickson Straitony – Art in Tanzania internship

 Possible solutions

 Provision of funds from the government to preschools.
 Due to preschool settings not being conducive and supportive for children, the government should provide funds from internal or external sources.
-Therefore, preschool education should have a budget for better investment and improvement in delivering quality education.
-Enough preschool classes with supportive infrastructures for both children, including disadvantaged children
+Therefore, preschool education should have a budget for better investment and improvement in delivering quality education. enough preschool classes with supportive infrastructures for both children, including disadvantaged children

 The government has to increase the number of preschool centres.
 In some areas of Tanzania, the number of children exceeds the school facilities.
 As a result, the indoor activities are all done outside.
 However, the limited number of preschools results in long distances from home to school, and few can attend; hence, dropouts and truancy increase.